FireDeveloper/FireFlow/Resources/README.md

 in your app's *about* screen, but it's not required.
 The only thing we ask is that you not re-sell the icons themselves.

+I am sorry if I forgot something.
+If you notice that something is missing please open an issue to add it.
+Thank you, Fire.